 Touch down at Bandaranaike International Airport.
 A member of the A&K airport team will meet you and introduce you to your driver-guide, who will accompany you at all times (with the exception of your time in Bentota).
-Travel the short hop and check into your room at the Galle Face Hotel.
-This venerable hotel was built by the British in 1864.
+Travel the short hop and check into your room at the Cinnamon Lake Side.
+The hotel offers breath-taking views over the Beira Lake.
 This evening, get to know the colourful, seaside city of Colombo on an exciting two to three-hour, night-time cycling tour.

-Enjoy your morning - take a dip in the hotel’s saltwater pool or look around the hotel’s own museum.
+Enjoy your morning — take a dip in the hotel’s large pool or enjoy a game of tennis.
 In this friendly city, the street food is worth a detour.
 Acquaint yourself with capital’s cuisine.
-It’s a fusion of influences – Indian, Malay, Dutch and Portuguese to name a few.
+It’s a fusion of influences — Indian, Malay, Dutch and Portuguese to name a few.
 Meet your guide for this foodie tour at the Old Dutch Hospital.
 You’ll go nuts for thambili (sweet king coconut) from a street vendor or a shot of arrack (fermented coconut sap) from a local bar.

 Enjoy seeing the lush interior of this gem of an island from the passenger seat of your vehicle on the morning transfer from Colombo to Sigiriya, “The Lion Rock”.
 The island’s most dramatic sight and a UNESCO World Heritage Site, Sigiriya is a 370-metre rocky outcrop.
 Incredibly topping this rock is a palace that was built in the fifth century by King Kassapa I. During the hour’s climb to the top, admire the mirror wall, historic graffiti and famous frescoes of the “Sigiriya damsels”.
 And once you reach the summit, the view is epic…